Financial Help for Disabled Persons

 - Caregiver Support — Support and services for family caregivers of veterans.

-- Health Benefits — If you served in any branch of the active military, you might qualify for VA health care benefits.
+- Health Benefits — Those who have served in any branch of the military qualify for VA health care benefits.

-- Patient Care — You might qualify for hospitalization, patient care and prescriptions through one of the 1,233 VA hospitals or health-care centers in America.
+- Patient Care — Hospitalization, prescriptions and medical care for veterans and active military at 1,233 VA hospitals or health care centers in America.

-- Pension Benefits — A tax-free monetary benefit payable to low-income wartime veterans with at least 90 days of active duty service.
+- Pension Benefits — Tax-free monetary benefit payable to low-income wartime veterans with at least 90 days of active duty service.

-- Vet Centers — Provides a broad range of counseling, outreach and referral services to eligible veterans who are making a post-war adjustment to civilian life.
+- Vet Centers — Provides counseling, outreach and referral services to veterans.

-- Free Financial Counseling — available through nonprofit debt consolidation
+- Free Financial Counseling — Available from nonprofit debt management agencies.

-Other agencies provide financial help to veterans.
+Other agencies provide financial help to disabled veterans.
 A sampling:

-- Lifeline — is a government program that helps pay for veterans’ phone services.
+- Lifeline — A government program that helps pay for veterans’ phone services.

-- VA.gov — provides veterans a list of prescription resources that help you pay and manage prescription refills for your medical needs.
+- VA.gov — Provides veterans a list of prescription resources that help pay and manage prescription refills.

-- The National Association of American Veterans Emergency Assistance — helps refer veterans and their families to financial assistance services.
+- The National Association of American Veterans Emergency Assistance — Refers veterans and their families to financial assistance services.

-- USACares Emergency America’s Heroes — helps post 9/11 veterans pay essential bills, including food and utilities, by offering them an average grant of $650.
+- USACares Emergency America’s Heroes — Helps post 9/11 veterans pay essential bills, including food and utilities, with an average grant of $650.

-- Operation Family Fund — provides grants to veterans who were severely disabled while serving in Operation Enduring and Iraqi Freedom.
-The grants help these families pay anything from rent and medical bills to emergency transportation and vehicle repair.
-However due to 5,600 veterans on the waiting list they are no longer accepting applications currently.
+- Operation Family Fund — Provides grants to veterans who were severely disabled while serving in Operation Enduring and Iraqi Freedom.
+The money is for anything from rent and medical bills to emergency transportation and vehicle repair.
+As of late 2021, the fund wasn’t accepting applications because of a lack of donations.
+It had 5,600 veterans on its waiting list.

-- The American Legion Temporary Financial Assistance — awards families of eligible veterans with minor children cash grants to help pay for shelter, food, utilities and health expenses in order to keep children in a more stable environment.
+- American Legion Temporary Financial Assistance — Awards families of eligible veterans with minor children grants to pay for shelter, food, utilities and health care.

-- Vantage Mobility International’s — program Operation Independence offers eligible disabled veterans up to $49,000 to help pay for a wheelchair accessible vehicle.
+- Vantage Mobility International Operation Independence — Offers eligible disabled veterans up to $49,000 to help pay for a wheelchair-accessible vehicle.

-- Luke’s Wings — provides families of wounded warriors the means to visit their service members during hospitalization and rehabilitation by purchasing plane tickets and planning the trips.
+- Luke’s Wings — Provides families of disabled veterans the means to visit the veteran during hospitalization and rehabilitation by buying plane tickets and planning the trips.